 If you enlist the services of Geofabrik, you will have some of Germany's most experienced "OpenStreetMappers" working for you.

-We helped the development of the German OpenStreetMap community in the beginning by sponsoring handling and shipping of a pool of project-owned GPS devices that were available for mapping events.
+In the early days, we helped the development of the German OpenStreetMap community in the beginning by sponsoring handling and shipping of a pool of project-owned GPS devices that were available for mapping events.

-Geofabrik Tools is a collection of a few tools which serve various purposes.
+Geofabrik Tools is a collection of tools which serve various purposes.
 Map Compare allows you to compare OpenStreetMap maps rendered by several providers with maps from other providers (Google, Bing etc.).
 The OpenStreetMap Inspector is a widely used quality assurance tool and shows some special-interest data that is not shown elsewhere.